Egypt starts amending constitution despite political divisions

 The Egyptian stock exchange rose to a seven-week high on Sunday, encouraged by a lack of violence at weekend "anti-coup" protests in Cairo, hoping it indicated tensions are calming.

-However, violence continued in the lawless Sinai peninsula, where three members of Egypt's security forces were killed on Sunday by armed men - the latest in a string of attacks blamed on Islamist militants opposed to the army.
+However, violence continued in the Sinai peninsula, where three members of Egypt's security forces were killed on Sunday by armed men.
+Islamist militants in the area have vowed to attack army and police targets there until Mursi is reinstated.

+Egypt's minister of supplies, Mohamed Abu Shadi, told Reuters the government had moved swiftly to boost supplies of wheat to prevent any destabilising bread shortages for the country's 84-million-strong population.

+Abu Shadi said Mursi's government had made "incorrect calculations" regarding stocks, adding that these were "based on guesses, not on facts".

 Mursi was Egypt's first freely elected leader, but during his one year in office he drew criticism for failing to revive the ailing economy, restore security or build institutions.
 The Muslim Brotherhood say they were repeatedly thwarted by remnants of Mubarak's old government and forces hostile to them.